Solid South: Southern strategy

 Scholars have debated the extent to which ideological "divisions over the size of government (including taxes, social programs, and regulation), national security, and moral issues such as abortion and gay rights, with racial issues only one of numerous areas about which liberals and conservatives disagree," were responsible for the realignment.
-When looked at broadly, studies have shown that White Southerners tend to be more conservative, both fiscally and socially, than most non-Southerners and African Americans.
+When looked at broadly, studies have shown that white Southerners tend to be more conservative, both fiscally and socially, than most non-Southerners and African Americans.
 Historically, Southern Democrats were generally more conservative than non-Southern Democrats, joining factions such as the conservative coalition and Boll weevils.

 Yellow dog Democrats is a term for voters in the Southern United States who voted solely for Democratic Party candidates, though they would often split their tickets and vote for Republican presidential candidates.
 Some have argued that the South remained Democratic for decades because it was only until Yellow dog Democrats died out or stopped ticket-splitting for Democrats that Republicans began to dominate the South.
 The conservative coalition lasted until 1994, and Bill Clinton was far less liberal than 21st century Democrats.

 The two Virginias, Virginia and West Virginia, have realigned in opposite directions since 1964.
-Virginia went from voting Republican for president from 1968 to 2004 to always voting Democratic for president since 2008.
+Virginia went from always voting Republican for president from 1968 to 2004 to always voting Democratic for president since 2008.
 West Virginia has always voted Republican since 2000, after previously only voting Republican in 1972 and 1984.
-In the 2024 United States presidential election, West Virginia gave the Republican presidential nominee 70% of the vote, the highest vote share in the state’s history.
-Meanwhile, Virginia voted for a Democratic presidential nominee who lost the popular vote, for the first time since 1924, a century earlier.
+In the 2024 United States presidential election, West Virginia gave the Republican presidential nominee 70% of the vote, the highest vote share in the state's history.
+Meanwhile, Virginia simultaneously voted for a Democratic presidential nominee who lost the popular vote for the first time since 1924, a century earlier.